ECMWFCode4Earth/Elefridge.jl/README.md

 ```
 where the subscript `x,y,z` denotes that the array `A` was first unravelled along that dimension.
 We normalise the n-dimensional information content by `1/n` to have a the maximum information content of 1 bit, meaning that this bit contains full information in all 3 dimensions.
+To avoid a simulatenous bitflip of all exponent bits around 1 due to the biased-exponent formulation of floating-point numbers, we reinterpret the exponent bits in the sign-and-magnitude formulation.
+The first exponent bit is consequently the sign of the exponent, the only exponent bit flipping around 1.
+For the CAMS dataset this makes little difference as most variables are within the range [0,1).

 ![](https://github.com/esowc/Elefridge.jl/blob/master/plots/bitinformation_all.png)
 **Figure 4.** Bitwise information content for all variables in the CAMS data set encoded as Float32.
 Bits that do not contain real information are grey-shaded.
 The total information is the sum of the real information bits.

+Most variables in the CAMS dataset do not use the sign bit, nor the sign bit of the exponent as their information is 0.
+Exceptions are the variables derived from the wind velocities, divergence d, etadot, vorticity vo and vertical velocity w.
+Other exponent bits usually have a high information content as they are slowly varying throughout space.
+The information drops quickly to zero beyond the first significant bits and in most cases only the first 3-10 significant bits contain real information.
+For some variables information re-emerges for the least significant bits, which is presumably caused by some unphysical quantisation artifacts in the underlying equations.
+The total information per value, which is the sum of the information in the real information bits, rarely exceeds 7 bit.
+Some variables like CO, CO2, CH4 (including its variants ch4_c, kch4) and temprature have a high share of information stored in the significant bits.

+The number of significant bits that contain real information can be used to inform the compression algorithm about the required precision.

 ## 5. Rounding combined with lossless compression